 Skin Boosters

-Most individuals with jowls also have other concerns in the lower face, such as skin thinning, texture changes, and fine superficial lines around the mouth.
-Treating these concerns involves improving skin quality to support the appearance of the lower face over time.
+Most individuals with jowls also have other changes in the lower face, such as skin thinning, texture changes, and fine superficial lines around the mouth.
+Treating these changes involves addressing skin quality to support the appearance of the lower face over time.

-Sometimes, we may recommend skin boosters to improve elasticity, hydration and overall skin function in the mouth and lower face.
-Instead of adding volume, these treatments aim to strengthen and improve skin quality.
+Sometimes, we may recommend skin boosters to address elasticity, hydration and overall skin function in the mouth and lower face.
+Instead of adding volume, these treatments aim to strengthen skin quality.

 Skin boosters are frequently used in the lower face to address crepey skin texture, superficial lines around the mouth, skin thinning and early laxity through the jawline region.

-Usually, a series of treatments is recommended, depending on your long-term goals and skin concerns.
+Usually, a series of treatments is recommended, depending on your long-term goals and skin health.

 Light-Based Therapy